Ottoman Hungary: Ethnic changes under Ottoman rule

-The economic decline of Buda the capital city during the Ottoman conquest characterized by the stagnation of population.
-The population of Buda was not larger in 1686 than two centuries earlier in the 15th century.
+The economic decline of Buda, the Hungarian capital at the time of the Ottoman conquest, was emblematic of its stagnated growth rate.
+The city's population was no larger in 1686 than it had been two centuries prior.
 The Ottomans allowed the Hungarian royal palace to fall into ruins.
 The Ottomans later transformed the palace into a gunpowder store and magazine, which caused its detonation during the siege in 1686.
 The Christian Hungarian population significantly shrank in the next decades, due to them fleeing to the Habsburg-ruled Royal Hungary, especially by 1547 the number of the original Christian population of Buda was down to about a thousand, and by 1647 it had fallen to only about seventy.
 The number of Jewish and Gypsy immigrants became dominant during the Ottoman rule in Buda.

 The Hungarian inhabitants of cities moved to other places when they felt threatened by the Ottoman military presence.
 Without exception, in the cities that became Ottoman administrative centers the Christian population decreased.
 The Hungarian population remained only in some cities, where the Ottoman garrisons were not installed.
 From the early 17th century, Serbian refugees were the ethnic majority in large parts of Ottoman-controlled Hungary.
 That area included territories between the great rivers Sava, Drava, and the Danube–Tisza Interfluve (the territory between the Danube and Tisza rivers).

-According to modern estimates, the proportion of Hungarians in the Carpathian Basin was around 75-80% at the end of the 15th century, and non-Hungarians were little more than 20 to 25% of the total population.
+According to estimates made by Hungarian historians, the proportion of Hungarians in the Carpathian Basin was around 75-80% at the end of the 15th century, and non-Hungarians were little more than 20 to 25% of the total population.
 The Hungarian population began to decrease at the time of the Ottoman conquest.
 The decline of the Hungarians was due to the constant wars, Ottoman raids, famines, and plagues during the 150 years of Ottoman rule.
 The main zones of war were the territories inhabited by the Hungarians, so the death toll depleted them much faster than other nationalities.